va3wam/ZippiTwipi/README.md

 ## Acknowledgments

 * Joop Brokking and his [Balancing Robot](http://www.brokking.net/yabr_main.html)
-* Tony DiCola and Adafruit Industries for their MQTT QOS1 library
+* Tony DiCola and Adafruit Industries for their MQTT QOS1 Arduino library
 * Jeff Rowberg for the MPU6050 DMP logic
-* Daniel Eichhorn for OLED library
+* DFRobot for their LiquidCrystal I2C LCD display Arduino library
 * The many folks involved in porting the Arduino libraries over to the ESP32